wics-uw/website/content/pages/constitution.md

     past four terms, can nominate themselves for positions on the next term's committee given the following conditions:

-    1. No member may serve more than three consecutive terms;
+    1. No member may serve more than two consecutive terms;

-    2. No member may serve as Chair for more than one term consecutively;
+    2. Members intending to serve as Chair or Secretary must be on a study term with no competing full-time commitments, such as a co-op job;

-    3. No member intending to serve as Chair or Secretary may be on co-op;
+    3. Members intending to serve as the Finance Director, Office Manager, or Systems Administrator must be on a study term or working on campus;

     4. Members wishing to nominate themselves for chair should be a previous WiCS committee member.
 If no such volunteer exists, the position opens